 Where to find it?
 Hotel pick-up or meeting in the city, depending on the tour

-If you not only love to eat but you want to enjoy the tastes of Vietnam when you are back home, then participating in a cooking class is a great way to gain a deeper understanding of the food you love so much.
+So you love to eat but want to enjoy the tastes of Vietnam when you are back home too?
+Then participating in a cooking class is a great way to gain a deeper understanding of the food you love so much.
+Cooking makes up a large part of the activities and tours on offer in Hoi An.
 Courses are designed for all skill levels and often include visits to local markets and farms.
-You have the flexibility to pick and choose what suits you best.
+So you have the flexibility to pick and choose what suits you best.
 We’ve reviewed the different classes you can attend in a separate article.
-Don’t worry if you have specific dietary requirements, there are so many options in Vietnamese cuisine, and your tour guide will pick the right choices for you—just let them know beforehand.
+But don’t worry if you have specific dietary requirements, there are so many options in Vietnamese cuisine, and your tour guide will pick the right choices for you—just let them know beforehand.
 Have a good time with like-minded people, and take home another great memory of beautiful Hoi An.

 Cost: 483,000 – 1,265,000 VND (21 – 55 USD), depending on duration and type of class